Switch operating functions

 Cherry would later use a similar design with M6 switches.
 US patent 3770923 filed in January 1972 depicts an alternate action system with a rotary latching system.
 This design would be used again in MX series switches.

-The only other manufacturer known to use a rotary system in a keyboard switch is Omron; their design (as shown in US patent 4495391) is very similar to that of Cherry’s, but the latch wheel has a rotational symmetry of 180° instead of 120°.
+Two others manufacturers opted for a rotary system in their keyboard switches: Licon and Omron.
+Licon’s design is known only from US patent 3691333 “Alternate action mechanism”, filed in March 1971 for their Series 550 keyboards.
+Omron’s design (as shown in US patent 4495391) is very similar to that of Cherry’s, but the latch wheel has a rotational symmetry of 180° instead of 120°.
+The Omron rotary arrangement was used in B3G and B3G-S series.

 Secretarial, or secretary shift is a shift lock mechanism in electronic keyboards that mimics the way that shift lock works on a manual typewriter.
 In typewriters, the shift keys physically shift the type basket, and pressing shift lock also locks the type basket into position.
 Releasing the type basket involves pressing shift.